11027649/sugar-kidz-app/REPORT.md

 Actually, my actual design really resembles the design I planned in the advanced sketch of my DESIGN.md.
 ![Advanced Design, with interactions and file names](docs/design2.jpg)

 I didn't go with the optional snack activities: there was too little time for that.
-For coupling with a parent I made an extra activitie in which the kids can generate a couple code, and the parents can search for their kids by the username and couple to them, using that same code.
+For coupling with a parent I made an extra activity in which the kids can generate a couple code, and the parents can search for their kids by the username and couple to them, using that same code.
 For the logbook I used headers with the date, and I made this activity available for the kids theirselves too.

 I also didn't go with the swipe listeners.
 They didn't work as I expected so I made a menu in the Main Activity after all.

 In all activities there's checked if the user is really logged in by using the FirebaseAuth.getCurrentUser() function.
-Also in the logbook and in the couple activitie there's checked if the user is a parent, and the UI is updated accordingly.
+Also in the logbook and in the couple activity there's checked if the user is a parent, and the UI is updated accordingly.
 The parent can't leave these two activities.

 ### 1.1 Register/Log in Activity
 You register as a user or as a parent.
 Here, the Firebase Authentication Database is used.
 There is immediately made a user account for you in the 'normal' database, in which is saved if you're a parent, using the User class.